dyle/rpgmapper/README.md

 Aaaarrrgghhh!
 I cannot stand it to _not_ comment my work.
 After some months of inactivity I myself find it hard to reflect upon this code.

-Therefore: sorry uncle Bob, I will comment my code.
+Therefore: sorry, I will comment my code.

 ## Edit 2